TickTeam/guide-tt/ticktick_web_app/how_to_share_lists.md

 Option 1:

-1.Click the downward arrow of a list to choose “share”.
+1.Click the downward at the end of a list title to choose “share”.

 2.Enter the email address of recipient directly.
 Then recipients will be notified by email to accept your sharing invitaion.